t1agob/santa-awp/content/post/2017-03-20-photoswipe-gallery-sample.md

 ---
-title: Photoswipe Gallery Sample
+title: Photoswipe Gallery of My Home
-subtitle: Making a Gallery
+subtitle: something new I learned today
 date: 2017-03-20
-tags: ["example", "photoswipe"]
+tags: ["my home", "photoswipe"]
 ---

-Beautiful Hugo adds a few custom shortcodes created by [Li-Wen Yip](https://www.liwen.id.au/heg/) and [Gert-Jan van den Berg](https://github.com/GjjvdBurg/HugoPhotoSwipe) for making galleries with [PhotoSwipe](http://photoswipe.com) .
+Hugo allows you to import some additional features created by the community using a few custom shortcodes created by [Li-Wen Yip](https://www.liwen.id.au/heg/) and [Gert-Jan van den Berg](https://github.com/GjjvdBurg/HugoPhotoSwipe) for making galleries with [PhotoSwipe](http://photoswipe.com).

+**I found this out and now I need to share it.
+It is awesome!**

 {{< gallery caption-effect="fade" >}}
   {{< figure thumb="-thumb" link="/img/hexagon.jpg" >}}